-The Hindi words Muskan Manzil mean ‘happy home’, and it is a destination of joy for child domestic workers who have experienced trauma and abuse.
-Rescued children are brought here and cared for until they are ready to be reunited with their families and reintegrated into the society.
-Inaugurated by Sr. Jeanne Devos, ICM on the 10th of February, 2010, this shelter home was originally built to accommodate the interstate migrant workers who migrate to Patna from the rural tribal areas of Bihar, Jharkhand, Assam and West Bengal.It is also an important point of contact to rescue and rehabilitate the child domestic workers and the children working in the Brick kiln sites on the banks of the Ganges.
+The Hindi word Muskan Manzil means ‘Happy Home’, and it is a destination of joy for child domestic workers who have experienced trauma and abuse.
+Rescued children are brought here and cared for until they are ready to be reunited with their families and reintegrated into society.
+Inaugurated by Sr. Jeanne Devos, ICM on the 10th of February, 2010, this shelter home is an important point of contact to rescue and rehabilitate the child domestic workers and the children working in the Brick kiln sites on the banks of the Ganges.

-Within the nurturing environment of the Muskan Manzil transit shelter home, the children receive medical care and trauma counseling and they are engaged in a range of activities:
+Within the nurturing environment of the Muskan Manzil transit shelter home, the children receive medical care and trauma counselling and they are engaged in a range of activities:

 - Daily Literacy Tutoring